Code-Institute-Submissions/lisheen2/README.md

 *Lisheen Nursing Home* is a family-run nursing home in Rathcoole, Co.
 Dublin, Ireland.

-This was the first of four Milestone Projects that made up the Full Stack Web Development Program at *The Code Institute*.
+This was the first of four Milestone Projects that make up the Software Development (Full Stack) at *The Code Institute*.
 The main requirements were to make a responsive and static website with a minimum of three pages using HTML5 and CSS3.

 [Click here to view the project live.](LIVE LINK HERE PAGES)